Chisom83/Pizza-Pro-Analysis/README.md

 ## Table of Content

 ## Project Overview
 Pizza Pro is a growing pizza chain offering a variety of pizza in different sizes and flavors.
 Specializing in both Classic and gourmet pizzas, it caters to a broad customer base across Urban and Suburban areas in multiple United State cities.
 The company seeks to improve its pizza quality and ensure a top-tier customer experience through a diverse range of toppings,ingredient and sizes.
-The analysis explores revenue by pizza type, customer preferences by category, and sales seasonality by time of day, week, and month.
+This analysis explores revenue by pizza type, customer preferences by category, and sales seasonality by time of day, week, and month.

 ## Objectives
 - Identify top-performing and underperforming pizza types by revenue.